chengyuxing/rabbit-sql-spring-boot-starter/README.md

 Get [Best practice](https://github.com/chengyuxing/rabbit-sql/blob/master/BEST_PRACTICE.md) to quick start.

-Spring-boot autoconfigure starter based on **rabbit-sql**, use spring managed transaction as default, use `@Transactional` annotation or inject `com.github.chengyuxing.sql.spring.Tx` (simple wrapper for spring transaction) to use transaction.
+Spring-boot autoconfigure starter based on **rabbit-sql**, use spring managed transaction as default, use `@Transactional` annotation or inject `com.github.chengyuxing.sql.spring.autoconfigure.Tx` (simple wrapper for spring transaction) to use transaction.

 - compatible with spring jdbc transaction;
 - compatible with mybatis, spring-data-jpa and so on to use transaction together;